 On the other hand, if you live in a closed apartment block, most of them have fees (taxa de condomínio) to pay for the security and conservation of the common areas.

 Additionally, expatriates with children should consider the costs of private transportation to and from schools in big cities.
 Rarely is responsible to let them go alone.

 Hopefully, the extra costs listed above were not enough to make you give up moving to Brazil.
 Now it is time for some good points.
-Starting by the best place places to live, according to your stage in life.
+Starting by the best place places to live in Brazil, according to your stage in life.

 If you are looking for professional opportunities allied with an entrepreneurial environment and leisure possibilities, coastal cities like Florianopolis – the capital of Santa Catarina is the place to go for Digital Nomads and technology entrepreneurs – and Santos comes first in the rankings.

 They have the additional benefit of living standards better than huge cities.
 However, in sectors like finance, banking and services it is unlikely to escape from the duo São Paulo-Rio.
-We wrote another article to solve your doubts if São Paulo is safe.
+We wrote another article to solve your doubts about whether São Paulo is safe.

 2 – The Safest Place to Live in Brazil